 Every plan is different, but when you stay in your network, most plans will cover the routine, recommended doctor visits, immunizations and tests your child will need for free.
 This means that if you have a family plan from a private health insurer, a lot of the services your child might need are typically covered.
 You can change or enroll in a private individual or family plan during the annual Open Enrollment Period (OEP) which happens each fall.

-Marketplace health insurance for children
+Marketplace health insurance

 The health insurance marketplace is a federal or state exchange where you can buy health insurance coverage.
 Much like those offered by private insurance companies, plans purchased on a state or federal marketplace can include both individual, family and child-only options.